manjunathc/udacity-driveless-car-program/p9-CarND-PID-Control-Project/writeup.md

 tau_d = differential gain
 d/dt(CTE) = CTE(t) - CTE(t-1)/delta_t (delta_t = 1)

-To reduce Overshoot, we have to counter steer and create a negative effect and gracefully approach target trajectory.
+To reduce Overshoot, it needs to counter steer and create a negative effect and gracefully approach target trajectory.
 In the above equaton, tau_d (Kd) is the differential gain and its inversely proportional to the proportional Gain thus reducing the effect of Proportional gain.

 **I = Integral term**